 - The duration within the "duration" attribute.

 When the VAE Server receives the HTTP POST request from the NF service consumer, the VAE server shall make an authorization based on the information received from the NF service consumer.
 If the authorization is successful, the VAE Server shall create a new resource, which represents "Individual Group Configuration", addressed by a URI as defined in clause 6.4.3.2.2 and contains a VAE Server created resource identifier.
 The VAE Server shall respond to the NF service consumer with a 201 Created message, including Location header field containing the URI for the created resource.
+Then the VAE Server shall interact with the VAE Client to notify the dynamic group information as specified in the 3GPP TS 24.486 [x].

 The NF service consumer shall use the URI received in the Location header in subsequent requests to the VAE Server to refer to the "Individual Application Requirement".